 Many people are motivated by rewards.
 Whether it be the Salesman of the Quarter or Nurse of the Year, these awards keep some people working longer and harder than they would if they did not exist.
 Unfortunately, there are times in life when it seems like the wrong person was rewarded.
 These things cause arguments, but there is nothing that can be done about it.
 We all say that we want fair judging of our work.
 Ultimately, God is the only fair judge.
 Knowing that He will judge our work should make us nervous and make us happy.
 He will judge correctly.
 What would God say about your life?

 O God, You are my God; I shall seek You earnestly; My soul thirsts for You, my flesh yearns for You, in a dry and weary land where there is no water.

 When someone is focused on improving his performance, he will be found working while others are still in bed.
 You won’t have to ask them to come in early; they will willingly be there early and often stay late.
 When something is important, getting up early no longer seems like a burden; it becomes a joy.
 As believers in Christ, if we want to grow spiritually, we must take the same approach.
 One way that we can get more time in our day is to get up earlier.
 Is your time with God important enough for you to get up early?

 My soul clings to You; Your right hand upholds me.

-There are certain players that when we watch them play, we want to play like them.
-We will watch them play, listen to them talk.
-If we can, we will practice with them.
-We would do anything to become more like them.
-This motivation can sometimes help a struggling player to become better.
+There are certain people that when we are around them, we want to be like them.
+We will watch them and listen to them talk.
+If we can, we will spend time with them.
+Anything to become more like them.
+This motivation can sometimes help a struggling person to become better.
 For a believer in Christ, our Leader should be Jesus.
 We should read about Him, talk to Him in prayer, and even try to live our lives like Him.
-There should be no sacrifice too high for us to make in our pursuit of being like Jesus.
+There should be no sacrifice too great for us to make in our pursuit of being like Jesus.
 We become like who we are following.
 Are you following Jesus?

 2 Samuel 15:23-16:23